tuchk4/storybook-readme/README.md

 </template>
 ```

-Use it to defone docs at story:
+Use it to define docs at story:

 ```js
 import MyButton from '../components/MyButton/MyButton.vue';